Characters: Mass Effect 2 Secret Party Members

 - I Knew It: In-universe example.
 If Shep recruits him early and talks to him repeatedly he can tell them about the geth plan for a Dyson Sphere before the Normandy goes through the relay.
 Shepard can then comment that that sounds like a Reaper, and Legion corrects them, saying "The Reapers are more your future than ours."
 After the Collector Base, Shep can bring up that line again.

-- Insistent Terminology: Shepard is always "Shepard-Commander" and any quarian is given the title "Creator-[insert name here]".
+- Shepard is always "Shepard-Commander" and any quarian is given the title "Creator-[insert name here]".

 - If he died in the suicide mission, his replacement insists that "We are not Legion" every time you call him that.

 - The Geth Uprising is referred to amongst the geth as "The Morning War", as it followed the dawn of their self-awareness.

 - Interface Spoiler: He's referred to as "Legion" in the subtitles when you meet him first.
 Oddly enough, when you talk to him later, he's referred to as "Geth".
 In addition, by the time you progress far enough to meet him, the party select screen will most likely have a single, gaping hole with a dossier in it, thus cluing the player in that there's another party member to recruit and it just might be this "Legion" fellow.

-- Ironic Name: Named after a host of demons in the second game, in the third, Legion's Heroic Sacrifice makes him The Messiah to the geth.
+- Ironic Name: Named after a host of demons in the second game, in the third, Legion's Heroic Sacrifice makes him a Messianic Archetype to the geth.